simonerlic/simon.erlic.ca/README.md

 And this is my website.

-Most of this is just a placeholder at the moment.
+This website is just a placeholder for now, but I plan on updating it with something else soon.